 We sail Dragons because they are:-

 Elegant.
-The classic metre design has a timeless beauty that instantly catches the eye of sailors and non-sailors alike.
+Racing Dragons comes with the timeless beauty that instantly catches the eye of sailors and non-sailors alike.
 Even when in a travelling cover on a trailer it draws admiring looks and comments when re-fuelling the car at a motorway service station on route to a regatta.

 Designed over 80 years ago, the Dragon has stood the test of time and is now more widely sailed than ever before.
 Faster, more modern, but less elegant, keelboats, even one design classes, come and go, but Dragons are seemingly immortal.
 There are good reasons for this.
 It may be its appearance that first attracts us to the Dragon but it is its many other qualities keep us hooked.